murtaza-u/rest-api/README.md

 $ ./rest-api
 ```

+---
 ### API design
 `/get/{id}`
 - Fetches user by ID from the database.
 - Returns a json response back.
 - Method `GET`

+---
 `/create`
-- Creates a new user and add him/her in the Database.
+- Creates a new user and adds him/her in the Database.
 - Requires a json request body as such,
 - Method `POST`